DYSA-OS/street-view-perception/README.md

 2. **Semantic Segmentation-Based Model**: Segments objects in images and utilizes this information for prediction.
 3. **Prompt-Based Model**: Generates textual descriptions of images as prompts for prediction.

-The scores, originally ranging from 1 to 10, were transformed into three classification categories for training a **classification model**:
+The scores, originally ranging from 1 to 10, were transformed into three classification categories for training a classification model:

-- **0 (Dissatisfied)**: between 0 and 4
+- **0 (Dissatisfied)**: between 1 and 4
 - **1 (Neutral)**: between 4 and 7
 - **2 (Satisfied)**: between 7 and 10

 ## Results
 The majority of the scores were distributed between 4 and 6, leading the model to predominantly predict 'neutral (1)'.
-Therefore, although the accuracy is high, it cannot be considered a generalized performance.
+As a result, the accuracy was high, but the model was not useful in practice.

 |  model   | class      | accuracy | f1_score |
 |:--------:|:----------:|:--------:|:--------:|